-Roadburn had no shortage of female musicians, generally being awesome.
-Whether it is the heavy bass work of Tamaki Kunishi (MONO), the multi-layered keyboards of Helen Stanley (Crippled Black Phoenix) or Amalie Bruun (Myrkur) achieving two critically acclaimed black metal albums.
+Roadburn had no shortage of female musicians showcasing their sonic art this weekend.
+Whether it is the otherworldly bass work of Tamaki Kunishi (MONO), the multi-layered keyboards of Helen Stanley (Crippled Black Phoenix) or Amalie Bruun (Myrkur) achieving two critically acclaimed black metal albums.
 Of course, it seems redundant writing about female representation in heavy music today, let alone in regards to a massively diverse festival such as Roadburn.
 However, it isn’t all that long ago that bands were marketed as ‘all female’ or ‘female fronted’ as if this was something new.
-So even in this day and age, with those labels gradually gone out of hot shot marketers’ mouths, female representation is as important and relevant as ever.
+So even in this day and age, with those labels gradually disappearing out of hot shot marketers’ mouths, female representation is as important and relevant as ever.
 Enter Emma Ruth Rundle, who is prominently featured at this year’s festival and quickly became one of this edition’s most valuable players.

 Editor: Merijn Siben / Photography: Paul Verhagen